This is part 2 of a series about a complete prototype guitar amp.

 Some engineers who design audio amplifiers hotly debate current versus voltage source drive.
 See this brief EDN article by Esa Meriläinen who argues for driving speakers with current rather than a voltage source.
 I've got papers by respected authors who state the opposite.
 I'll stay out of this debate.

 In my PA, output current is sensed by measuring the voltage drop across a 0.22 Ω resistor in series with the output voice coil.
 This resistor senses a fraction of the output signal and feedbacks a small voltage to the input stage that is phase inverted and thus "negative feedback".
-The voltage drop across a 0.22 Ω resistor goes up or down proportionally to the output current.
-This variable voltage is fed to the 470 emitter resistor in the 2nd half of the input differential pair, As the fed back voltage increases, amplifier gain decreases.
+The voltage drop across the 0.22 Ω resistor goes up or down proportionally to the output current.
+This variable voltage is fed to the 510 Ω emitter resistor in the 2nd half of the input differential pair, As the fed back voltage increases, amplifier gain decreases.
 E.g. increased voice coil current increases the voltage drop across the current sense resistor and this bucks the amplifiers input signal.

 The 10K resistor connecting the power follower collectors to 1/2 of the differential pair's base node provides the voltage feedback.